aurollan/Embedded_C_STM32F3/readme.md

 This repository contains all the resources that I used to learn how to develop on micro controller.
 I explain all choices made to build my project (Why and How).

+"I hear and I forget,
+ I see and I remember,
+ I do and I understand."
+ Confucius

 ## Equipment:

 ### Why buy a STM32F3 device?